ryanchaiyakul/potentiostat/README.md

 # Goals

-Create a library to easily program simple potentiostats for various voltammetry methods.
+1. Create a library to easily program simple potentiostats for various voltammetry methods.
+2. Create a collection of tools to develop future potentiostats.
+3. Create a simulation suite to visualize and validate design decisions.

+# Simulations

+Go to the [README.md](CAD/LTSpice/README.md) in CAD/LTSpice folder.

+# Tools

+Go to the tools folder for a complete collection.

+## CPE Models

+Generate RC Train models of CPE elements to simulate how the readout circuit responds.

+## PWL Voltammetry

+Generate PWL files to pass into a voltage source to act as the DAC.

 # Usage